eslint/eslint/docs/rules/object-shorthand.md

 }
 ```

-While set to `"always"`, `"methods"`, or `"properties"`, shorthand syntax using string literal keys can be ignored using the optional parameter `"avoidQuotes"`.
-This will make it so longform syntax is preferred whenever the object key is a string literal.
-Note: The first parameter must be specified when using this optional parameter.
+Additionally, the rule takes an optional object configuration:

+* `"avoidQuotes": true` indicates that longform syntax is preferred whenever the object key is a string literal (default: `false`).
+Note that this option can only be enabled when the string option is set to `"always"`, `"methods"`, or `"properties"`.
+* `"ignoreConstructors": true` can be used to prevent the rule from reporting errors for constructor functions.
+(By default, the rule treats constructors the same way as other functions.)
+Note that this option can only be enabled when the string option is set to `"always"` or `"methods"`.
+* `"avoidExplicitReturnArrows": true` indicates that methods are preferred over explicit-return arrow functions for function properties.
+(By default, the rule allows either of these.)
+Note that this option can only be enabled when the string option is set to `"always"` or `"methods"`.

+### `avoidQuotes`

 ```json
 {